Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns

-In this section, we formally define Star Pattern Fragments (SPF) as an extension of brTPF~\cite{DBLP:journals/corr/HartigA16} that exposes an HTTP interface for processing star pattern queries in addition to processing individual triple pattern queries.
+This section contains a formal definition of Star Pattern Fragments (SPF), as an extension of brTPF~\cite{DBLP:journals/corr/HartigA16}, that exposes an HTTP interface for processing star pattern queries in addition to processing individual triple pattern queries.
 This increases the server load slightly; however, for queries with large intermediate results (such as Listing~\ref{lst:q1}), this is preferable to ensure fewer requests to the server, which results in lower network traffic and faster query processing.
 The relative position of SPF between different RDF interfaces is shown in Figure~\ref{fig:interfaces}.